-This has been a long time in coming.
 I have been dreaming up a Mystics Collection of Flower Portraits for years.
 I wanted to offer a set of powerful black and white botanical images that represented spiritual transcendence.
 I had a few images in my portfolio that were the foundation and guiding lights for the collection- Starlight, Queen of Peace, and Eden.
 I held every new potential image up to these three to see if they felt coherent.
-More often than not they did not make the cut- they lacked the radiance, strength, and vulnerability that I wanted in each image.
-(Most of those will find their home in a different collection someday so you need not pity them!)
+I was looking for images with radiance, strength, and vulnerability, and of course that translated powerfully in black & white.

 Here is the formal description I wrote for this collection: